Offering a Breadth of Technologies to Support Canada's Low-Carbon Economy

 Information from the National Energy Board of Canada

-Storage technologies enable intermittent generation to be stored, either seasonally or hourly, while offering short-term grid stabilisation.
+Storage technologies enable intermittent generation to be stored, either seasonally or hourly, and can be used to offer grid stabilization.

 As an emerging technology, battery storage is being progressively tested in commercial applications in Canada.